James Gunn Firing Leads To Potential Disney Boycott And Massive Online Petition

 — A True Statesman (@ATrueStatesman) July 22, 2018

 The tweets, which made references to rape and pedophilia, are being considered by many to have been tasteless jokes, and not an expression of Guardians director James Gunn’s literal values.
-An outpouring of support from celebrities has followed the incident, with many of those celebrities asserting that James Gunn is a kind and caring person and that he is guilty of nothing more than making tasteless jokes.
+An outpouring of support from celebrities followed the incident, with many of those celebrities asserting that James Gunn is a kind and caring person and that he is guilty of nothing more than making tasteless jokes.

 Mike Cernovich originally stoked the flames via Twitter, according to HuffPost.
 Cernovich is an alt-right conspiracy theorist and social media personality.
 His contribution to the infamous “pizzagate” conspiracy has caused many to question his credibility.
 Mike Cernovich is a vehement supporter of President Donald Trump and in 2003 was charged with rape.
 Those charges were later reduced to battery, according to a 2016 report by The New Yorker.

-Jame’s Gunn’s brother, Sean Gunn, recently wrote a long message supporting his brother, which appeared in a series of tweets via his official Twitter account, the first in the series being retweeted more than 20 thousand times.
+Jame’s Gunn’s brother, Sean Gunn, recently wrote a long message supporting his brother, which appeared in a series of tweets via his official Twitter account, the first in the series being retweeted more than 20,000 times.

 1. I hope it goes without saying that I love and support my brother James.
 And I'm quite proud of how kind, generous, and compassionate he is with the people in his life, whether they are friends, family, colleagues, fans, or strangers.